 Some great hanami spots around Japan

-With a focus on parks and gardens where you can celebrate hanami in a traditional sense, here are some of our picks on the best locations to celebrate hanami in Japan:
+With a focus on parks and gardens for hanami in a traditional sense, here are some of our picks on the best locations of where to celebrate hanami in Japan:

 Tokyo area

-• Shinjuku Gyoen, a beautiful park with cheap entrance fees and beautiful gardens where you can enjoy tranquility and sit in the grass and have a picnic.
+- Shinjuku Gyoen — a beautiful park with cheap entrance fees and beautiful gardens where you can enjoy tranquility, sit on the grass, and have a picnic.
 There is a small entry fee to this park.

-• Ueno Park, a very popular place with lots of sakura trees lined up along the waterside.
+- Ueno Park — a very popular place with lots of sakura trees lining the waterside.
 You can also rent paddle boats here if you want to.

-• Rikugien Garden, a beautiful garden where you can enjoy the illumination of shidare-zakura (weeping sakura) for a cheap price.
+- Rikugien Garden — a beautiful garden where you can enjoy the illumination of shidare-zakura (weeping sakura) for a small fee.

 Kansai area

-• Kamogawa river, a beautiful river that runs across Kyoto city and a very popular spot for people to sit in the grass under the sakura and hold a picnic.
+- Kamogawa river — a beautiful river that runs across Kyoto city and a very popular spot for people to sit in the grass under the sakura and have a picnic.

 Kyūshū region

-• Maizuru Park – Located in Fukuoka City, Maizuru Park is a popular spot for cherry blossom viewing and also other flowers, such as plum blossoms.
+- Maizuru Park — located in Fukuoka City, Maizuru Park is a popular spot for cherry blossom viewing and other flowers, such as plum blossoms.
 The park also has a beautiful castle as a backdrop.
 There are plenty of open spaces for picnicking and relaxing.

 Hokkaidō region

-• Maruyama Park, a large park located in Sapporo City, and popular for hanami.
-The park is perfect for taking a walk, and there is a shrine and a pond in the park as well.
+- Maruyama Park — a large park located in Sapporo City that’s popular for hanami.
+The park is perfect for taking a walk, and has a shrine and a pond as well.

 Okinawa region